 School Goal Two

-The Saanich School District resides on the traditional territory of the W̱SÁNEĆ people encompassing the four local communities: Pauquachin, Tsartlip, Tseycum and Tsawout.
-The Individual Learning Centre (ILC) has two locations in Broadmead and Saanichton and supports a high Indigenous student population from across the Saanich School District.
+The Saanich School District resides on the traditional territory of the W̱ SÁNEĆ people which includes the four local communities of Pauquachin, Tsartlip, Tseycum and Tsawout.

 Our students:

-- Live and learn on the traditional territories of the W̱SÁNEĆ people;
+- Live and learn on the traditional territories of the W̱ SÁNEĆ people;

 First Peoples Principles of Learning